 The only disadvantage to a fixed contract is that once the rate is fixed, if the exchange rate goes up, you will not benefit from the increase.
 Therefore, it is important to pay attention to exchange rates and lock your rate in when your currency is at its strongest.

 Economic unrest, political turmoil and war are just some of the events that can have a catastrophic effect on the currency markets.
-Much of a currency’s value is determined by the economic stability of the nation and any unpredicted economic instability will have a detrimental effect on the currency.
-Although it is almost impossible to prepare for the unexpected when it comes to the forex market, as mentioned, one of the most secure ways to protect against currency fluctuations is to lock in your exchange rate with a fixed contract.
+Much of a currency’s value is determined by the economic stability of the nation and any economic instability will have a detrimental effect on the currency.
+Although it is almost impossible to prepare for the unexpected, you can always secure your foreign exchange rates with a fixed contract, which will protect you against currency fluctuations.